Discover the bright colors of copper complexes!

 FAQ and troubleshooting

 Don't worry!
-Keep doing the experiment and see what happens.
-When you’re done, you can try repeating the experiment with the correct measurements and comparing your results.
+Continue the experiment and see what happens.
+When you’re done, you can repeat the experiment using the correct measurements and compare your results.